Single payment method

 Your payment component now automatically renders a checkbox where customers can choose whether they would like to store their cardholder data for future visits.

-Recurring payments are supported for all credit card payments.
+Recurring payments are supported for all card payments.

-📘 Note: For test credit card details, see Test payment details – Credit and debit cards.
+📘 Note: To test card details, see Test payment details – Credit and debit cards.

 To use recurring payments in your payment component, you need to enable recurring payments for your account.
 If you haven't already, email [email protected]